mikro-orm/mikro-orm/docs/docs/entity-generator.md

 - many to many relations are not supported, pivot table will be represented as separate entity
 - in mysql, tinyint columns will be defined as boolean properties
+- in postgresql, `NOT NULL` columns won't be generated with the `!` TypeScript non-null assertion operator